 In May 2015, I put together a video presentation for the online Maker Mentors conference.
-My audience followed along, asked questions via chat, and we got together in the forums after my talk to discuss branding.
+My audience followed along, asked questions via chat, and we got together in the forums after my talk to discuss creating a strong brand story.

 To plan my talk, I first wrote a blog post, because I find I am best able to organize my thoughts in writing.
 I’m sharing that original blog post with you below, or you can watch my full talk on video for free!